 Your Hop Garden

-By following these simple steps, you can successfully plant hops rhizomes in your home garden and enjoy a bountiful harvest of fresh hops for brewing beer.
+By following these simple steps, you can successfully plant hops rhizomes in your home garden and enjoy bountiful harvests of fresh hops for brewing beer.
 For more detailed information, check out our more extensive section, “Hop Gardening,” with nine areas filled with information.

 Growing your own hops is a fun and rewarding experience.
 It allows you to brew beer with the freshest, most flavorful ingredients.